Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 Studies have shown that individuals with sleep apnoea perform poorly on memory tests compared to those without the disorder.

-Research suggests that treating sleep apnoea with continuous positive airway (CPAP) therapy can improve cognitive performance.
+Research suggests that treating sleep apnoea with continuous positive airway pressure (CPAP) therapy can improve cognitive performance.

 Insomnia is a common issue affecting millions worldwide – chronic difficulty falling asleep or staying asleep.